III. Industry Analysis

 Major revenue streams of the industry include: Single-family house construction on one’s own land for resale, single-family house construction for others (contracting and design), remodeling (including alterations and additions), non-housing construction, and multi-family housing construction.

 Home construction is a relatively standardized practice.
 Firms providing this service are judged based on the quality of their process and their ability to work to a schedule.
-Steps common to the construction of most new homes include the following:

 The five largest companies in the American residential home construction industry include D.R.Horton, Inc, Pulte Homes, Inc., Lennar Corporation, Centex Corporation, and KB Home.
 The largest players attempt to compete nationally, but most other players compete only regionally or locally